 They gained tremendous confidence knowing they were training their bodies to move heavy resistance, to climb flights of stairs with more ease, to do things that they never thought their body could do.

 Since when has body positivity become a prescription for how much flesh you should show in public?

-If so, you need to examine why you’ve allowed a complete stranger to warp your senses.
+If this is really bothering you, then you need to examine why you’ve allowed a complete stranger on Instagram to take you to this place.